tinaponting/ai-robots-scrapers/README.md

 Ai crapers - Ai bots - Ai robts.txt
 And ways to block ai scrapers of your content.)
 ....................................
+If you want A Strong anti Ai .
+Hacker firewall with No thanks AI:  perishablepress.com8g-firewall with Latest Aibots  - I use this:)  Not taking power from your blog!
 ....................................

 * TDM - -my content - Do not usse my articles